 For people to notice your page, you need traffic.
-You can always share referral links on social media but unless you have a large following, you’ll only get a trickle of visitors looking at your website.
+You can always share referral links on social media but unless you have a large following, you’re not going to get much traction.

 How about paid traffic?
-Also, not a good choice if you’re just starting out.
+Not a good option if you’re just starting out.
 Getting the right campaign can take time and a lot of trial and error.
-If you do this without experience, you’ll just be flushing money down the toilet more than you could ever earn.
+Do this without experience and you’ll just be flushing money down the drain.

 4 Problems With DiddlyPay’s Methods

-As remarkable as this system looks on paper, here are some problems you will be facing.
+As remarkable as this system looks on paper, here are some problems you'll face:

 1st Problem: Untargetted Traffic